Does Medicare Cover Forteo?

 Your out-of-pocket cost for Forteo under Medicare varies based on what stage of coverage you are in:

 • Post-deductible stage.
-Once your deductible is met, Medicare Part D will pay for Forteo, and you will likely have to pay a copay or coinsurance.
-Average costs range from $354 to $4,344.
+Once your deductible is met, Medicare Part D will pay for a percentage of Forteo while you will likely have to pay a copay or coinsurance.
+The amount of cost sharing required in this stage will vary by plan.

 • Donut hole.
-When the total cost of all of the medications you take reaches a threshold called the donut hole, you pay for 25% of the cost of Forteo.
-For 2021, the donut hole begins once you and your insurance plan have paid a total of $4,130.
-The price for Forteo during the donut hole stage is $638 to $4,344.
+When the total cost of all of the medications you take reaches a certain threshold, you enter into a stage known as the donut hole.
+You can expect to pay no more than 25% of the cost of brand-name drugs like Forteo during this stage.
+For 2024, the donut hole begins once you and your insurance plan have paid a total of $5,030.

 How Do I Know if Forteo Is Covered by My Medicare Drug Plan?